|

 amount won or lost depends on the level of the index at the end

 of the event.
-The spread represents the index firms' margin.
+The spread means the index firms' margin.

 Unlike fixed odds betting the amount won or lost can be very